 Are you finding that you are having more difficulty falling asleep than usual?
 Then you are not alone.
-In fact, since the advent of COVID-19, many people are reporting that they are not sleeping very well at all.
+In fact, since the advent of COVID-19, many people are reporting that they are suffering from insomnia.
 It would seem that many people have been traumatized emotionally and psychologically since the outbreak.

 According to the Harvard Gazette we are experiencing an insomnia pandemic.

 In fact my own sleep has been deteriorating since the outbreak.
 I admit that I frequently have difficulty sleeping.
 But since the “shelter at home” policy, my insomnia has wreaked havoc on my house.
 So what can we do to ensure that this global trauma does not continue to steal our sleep?
 Here are a few tips to help your get started.

 Since COVID-19 many people finding themselves locked inside their homes have increased their computer screen time.
 With not much choice of activities outside we have become a nation of binge watchers.
 The problem with increased screen time is that it affects the hormonal balance of melatonin in the brain.
 Your body needs dim light in order to start secreting melatonin.
 This process induces sleep.
 It is recommended that you discontinue your use of your laptop, phone, tablet, or television 30-60 minutes before bedtime.

 We are a people that likes to stay informed about everything.
 But our news networks have glutted us with information concerning COVID-19.
 Yes I agree that it is important to stay informed.
 But at what point do we consider enough is enough?
 According to Harvard Health this information overload is causing increased stress and anxiety.

 It is recommended that you decrease your news intake, especially before bedtime.
 Many people report that they are experiencing pandemic nightmares.
 Instead of suffering from information overload try reading a book, meditating, or listening to relaxing music before bedtime instead.